-Carnival Vista's two main dining rooms differ only by color scheme and dining style.
-The two-deck Horizons is Carnival's largest Your Time Dining restaurant in its fleet, while the smaller Reflections Restaurant is for those with assigned seating; dinner is at either 6 p.m. or 8:15 p.m.
+Carnival Vista's two main dining rooms: The two-deck Horizons Restaurant is for the flexible Your Time Dining program participants (choose when you want to dine and a table will be assigned at the time), while the smaller Reflections dining room, on Deck 3 of Carnival Vista, is for those with assigned seating; dinner is has two seatings.
 Horizons also has a small bar inside, perfect for a pre-dinner drink if you're waiting for a table.

-One unusual detail regarding the Your Time Dining: Diners who have chosen Your Time Dining (which is on Deck 3, aft) must first stop at a desk on Deck 5 (midship), near Java Blue cafe, to sign in for dinner and get their table assignment.
+One unusual detail regarding the Your Time Dining: Diners who have chosen Your Time Dining must first stop at a desk on Deck 5 near Java Blue cafe, to sign in for dinner and get their table assignment.
 It's out of the way, depending on where you're coming from, and you then have to wait in line twice.

 Breakfast is served in Horizons on port days; on sea days, it's brunch.
 Both are sit-down affairs.
-The breakfast menu features standard morning items like French toast, pancakes, eggs any way you want, bagel with cream cheese and lox and fresh fruit, while the brunch menu is double-sided -- one side for breakfast items, the other for lunch items.
+The breakfast menu features standard morning items, while the brunch menu is double-sided -- one side for breakfast items, the other for lunch items.

 For dinner, both restaurants offer Carnival's American Table on most nights and American Feast on cruise elegant nights.
-The casual American Table is characterized by a lack of tablecloths, which some veteran Carnival cruisers don't like, but we didn't miss, especially as we were too busy checking out the small decorative plates featuring iconic images from cities like Philadelphia, New York City, New Orleans and Seattle.
+The casual American Table is characterized by a lack of tablecloths, which some veteran Carnival cruisers don't like, but we didn't miss.
 On American Feast night, the white tablecloths do come out.
 Dinner menus are the same in both restaurants.